How to Shape a Customer Service Philosophy That Motivates

 - Integrated knowledge base.
 Service agents can send articles to answer customer questions right from the chat.
 Besides, clients can easily find what they are looking for without waiting for a customer support rep to reply: the knowledge base is integrated into the chat widget.

 - Shared inbox.
 HelpCrunch dashboard is not overloaded with redundant stuff.
 It’s straightforward and easy to start using it right away.
-Plus, no need to switch between some other workspace: everything happens under one unified helpdesk.
+Plus, there is no need to switch between some other workspace: everything happens under one unified helpdesk.
 So, your customer service team can sigh with relief.

 Step 3.
 Be proactive